 The types of organizations you could find at Tyndale vary and provide a variety of social avenues for you to express yourself.

-Student Organizations that wish to have funding from the Tyndale University College Student Association (TUCSA) Council are required to register with the TUCSA Council.
-Returning Student Organizations are required to renew their registration at the beginning of the academic year in order to continue to receive funding from the TUCSA Council.
+Student Organizations that wish to have funding from the Tyndale University Undergrad Student Association (TUUSA) Council are required to register with the TUUSA Council.
+Returning Student Organizations are required to renew their registration at the beginning of the academic year in order to continue to receive funding from the TUUSA Council.

 A committee of TyndaleU students who seek to offer support for, and awareness of the Black community and Black culture within our diverse community.
 Their mission is to promote inclusivity within the wider Tyndale community through a few planned events, monthly gatherings, and fundraisers, in hopes of:

 1. Promoting awareness about true Black culture, through educating about Black History, and eliminating stereotypes that the media portrays.

 2. Supporting and encouraging the Black community within Tyndale to excel academically & socially, and find ways to get connected and feel more involved, even at the leadership level.

 3. Helping others know how, and how not, to relate to members of the Black community.

 Our mission is to utilize our academic learning to spread awareness and serve within Tyndale and the local community through fostering relationships.
 Our goals are: